Changissnz/nu_merchant_principal/README.md

 thought of as an auxiliary tool of filtration for a control system to produce and maintain a controlled environment borne from controlled outcomes.
-The aims of a rubric are wholly considered in this next example's elaboration.
+The aims of a rubric are wholly considered in this next diagram's elaboration.

 Using the four-category labeling system put forth, an example of an argument is initiated with two missing labels for its